Fluorouracil

-Fluorouracil (5-FU), sold under the brand name Adrucil among others, is a cytotoxic chemotherapy medication used to treat cancer.
+Fluorouracil (5-FU, 5-fluorouracil), sold under the brand name Adrucil among others, is a cytotoxic chemotherapy medication used to treat cancer.
 By intravenous injection it is used for treatment of colorectal cancer, oesophageal cancer, stomach cancer, pancreatic cancer, breast cancer, and cervical cancer.
 As a cream it is used for actinic keratosis, basal cell carcinoma, and skin warts.

 Side effects of use by injection are common.
 They may include inflammation of the mouth, loss of appetite, low blood cell counts, hair loss, and inflammation of the skin.
 When used as a cream, irritation at the site of application usually occurs.
-Use of either form in pregnancy may harm the baby.
+Use of either form in pregnancy may harm the fetus.
 Fluorouracil is in the antimetabolite and pyrimidine analog families of medications.
 How it works is not entirely clear, but it is believed to involve blocking the action of thymidylate synthase and thus stopping the production of DNA.

 Fluorouracil was patented in 1956 and came into medical use in 1962.
 It is on the World Health Organization's List of Essential Medicines.
+In 2023, it was the 267th most commonly prescribed medication in the United States, with more than 900,000 prescriptions.

 Medical uses

 Fluorouracil has been given systemically for anal, breast, colorectal, oesophageal, stomach, pancreatic and skin cancers (especially head and neck cancers).
-It has also been given topically (on the skin) for actinic keratoses, skin cancers and Bowen's disease and as eye drops for treatment of ocular surface squamous neoplasia.
+It has also been given topically (on the skin) for actinic keratosis, skin cancers and Bowen's disease (a type of cutaneous squamous-cell carcinoma), and as eye drops for treatment of ocular surface squamous neoplasia.
 Other uses include ocular injections into a previously created trabeculectomy bleb to inhibit healing and cause scarring of tissue, thus allowing adequate aqueous humor flow to reduce intraocular pressure.

 Contraindications

 Fluorouracil is contraindicated in patients who are severely debilitated and in patients with bone marrow suppression due to either radiotherapy or chemotherapy.
 It is likewise contraindicated in pregnant or breastfeeding women.

 Non-topical use, i.e. administration by injection, should be avoided in patients who do not have malignant illnesses.

+in 2020, the EU and UK license was updated to state that fluorouracil was contra-indicated in patients that "have a known complete absence of dihydropyrimidine dehydrogenase (DPD) activity".
+In US, as of 2024, there is no specific contraindication on the package inserts however, there is a cautionary warning: "Increased risk of serious or fatal adverse reactions in patients with low or absent Dipyrimidine Dehydrogenase activity: withhold or permanently discontinue fluorouracil in patients with evidence of acute early-onset or unusually severe toxicity, which may indicate near complete or total absence of dipyrimidine dehydrogenase (DPD) activity.

+No fluorouracil dose has been proven safe in patients with absent DPD activity."

+Within the UK, DPYD testing to check for this contraindication is now routine practice; this is not the case in the US.